 When we get to heaven, I promise that God isn’t going to care what brand your shoes are, what color your hair is, or how toned your abs are.
 He won’t care about make-up or lipstick or nail polish, and neither should we.
 None of these things beautify us, they only enhance us.
 All of us should choose to decorate or compliment our outward selves with whatever makes us feel good, or feel happy, but we need to remember that these things don’t define us.
 Our hearts define us, and that is what God is looking at.
 Don’t be caught ugly.
 Please do not let yourself be found with an ugly heart.

 There is the potential for ugly inside all of us.
 It is up to us to decide to feed the ugly, or to instead water the beauty within and watch it bloom.

 As always, God bless,

-If you like what I do, feel free to support me by sharing, or follow me on Instagram @humblegirl1111 or my new Facebook page at Nay Towell.
-You can also scroll to the bottom of the page and buy me a coffee.
+If you like what I do, feel free to support me by sharing, or follow me on my new Facebook @ Humblegirl, or by email.
 Thank you!
 Your support means the world to me!